Hot Girl (Sabrina song)

 "Hot Girl" is an Italo disco/pop song by Italian singer Sabrina.
-The single was released by Baby Records in November 1987 as the album's fourth and final single.
+It was released by Baby Records in November 1987 as the album's fourth and final single.
 The B-side "Kiss Me" also appeared on her debut album.
 The song was a success in France, Switzerland, Germany and the Netherlands where it was a top 20 hit.

-Song information
+Release and promotion

 After the enormous success with "Boys (Summertime Love)", the team around Sabrina's manager Menzione tried to score another international hit with a new single.
 They chose "Hot Girl", a song from Sabrina's by-then-released first album, and had it remixed for the single release.
-Although Sabrina heavily promoted the song (in a Spanish TV show, she danced in such an enthusiastic way that her breasts fell out of her top), the song did not match the success of "Boys".
+Although Sabrina heavily promoted the song (in a Spanish TV show, she danced in such an enthusiastic way that her breasts fell out of her top), the song did not match the success of "Boys (Summertime Love)".